Using Quail Eggs

 Boiling them only takes about 3 minutes instead of 12 for a large egg.

-They should crack and peel easily and be ready for any number of fun recipes.
 One-bite deviled eggs or pickled quail eggs are among the top choices!

 If you have never tried a pickled egg, you should give it a go.
 It seems like pickled quail eggs could be a perfect way to start!

-Are Quail Eggs Healthy?
+Quail Eggs Nutrition

 For their size, quail eggs have large yolks and because many of the nutrients in eggs are found in the yolk, some people claim that these eggs are more nutrient-dense than chicken eggs.
 Meaning they contain more nutrients when compared by weight.